-In electronics, the comparator is a circuit that makes use of operational amplifiers with very high gain in its open-loop state.
-The **op-amp comparator** has a positive or negative voltage output by comparing its input voltage against some DC reference voltage.
-LM311 IC has been used for voltage comparisons for a long time in some typical circuits.
-LM393 and LM2903 are a kind of low offset voltage dual comparators, and their pin arrangement is shown in Figure 7.
-Their main performance is the same, but the temperature range is different: the former is 0\~70℃, and the latter is -40 ℃
+In electronics, the comparator is a circuit that makes use of operational amplifiers with very high gain in its open-loop state, that is, there is no feedback resistor.
+The op-amp comparator has a positive or negative voltage output by comparing its input voltage against some preset DC reference voltage.
+The following are some common amplifier comparator circuits to analyze their functions.

 LM311 versatile comparator is an operational amplifier compatible with DTL, RTL, TTL, or MOS logic levels.
 Its output can switch voltages to 50volts at currents to 50mA with a single supply.
 LM311 IC has been used for voltage comparisons for a long time in some typical circuits.
 Here introduces them with diagrams.

 (2) Single power supply (Figure 2) At this time, VEE is connected to GND.
 In Figure 1 and Figure 2, the load resistance RL is connected between VCC and Output.